omidfarhang/omid.dev/content/posts/health/2024/2024-05-09-prebiotics-probiotics-postbiotics.en.md

 ### Allergy Relief

 **Lactobacillus rhamnosus** and **Bifidobacterium longum** have been shown to modulate the immune response and reduce the severity of allergic reactions, particularly in conditions like eczema and hay fever.
 Prebiotics, by supporting gut health, also play a role in reducing allergic inflammation.
+[Read More](/2024/09/10/how-probiotics-help-with-allergies/)

 ### Candidiasis

 Probiotics such as **Lactobacillus acidophilus**, **Lactobacillus reuteri**, and **Saccharomyces boulardii** are effective in preventing and treating **Candida infections** by inhibiting the growth of harmful yeast and restoring balance to the gut and vaginal microbiomes.
+[Read More](/2024/09/10/how-probiotics-help-with-candidiasis/)

 ### Lactose Intolerance